Nadal, Djokovic and Federer in same half of French Open draw

-Two-time runner-up Dominic Thiem, seeded four, begins against Spanish veteran Pablo Andujar.
+Two-time runner-up and fourth seed Thiem, who is in Medvedev's half of the draw, begins against Spanish veteran Pablo Andujar.

-It was Andujar who defeated Federer in Geneva last week in the Swiss great's only appearance on clay this season.
+It was Andujar who beat Federer in Geneva last week in the Swiss great's only appearance on clay this season.

-In the women's draw, world number one Ashleigh Barty, the 2019 champion, tackles Bernarda Pera of the United States first up.
+In the women's event, world number one Ashleigh Barty, the 2019 champion, tackles Bernarda Pera of the United States first.